 Tags display essential contact data quickly and easily.
 Tags can be thought of as sub-categories to your lists.
 They are a way to create specific tracking and data points on your contacts.
-Your contacts cannot see the tags you apply to them, as tags appear only on internal contact records.
+Your contacts cannot see the tags you apply to them, as tags appear only on the internal contact records.
 You can segment and target contacts with common tags.

-Tags’ preliminary purpose — to help with organization — is not lost in our platform.
-You can filter your contact database by tags, and you can also view tags on individual contact records, and utilize the bulk editor to apply tags to your contacts.
+Tags’ principal purpose is to help with contact organization.
+You can filter your contact database by tags, view tags on individual contact records, and utilize the bulk editor to apply tags to your contacts.
 Such functionality provides you a snapshot of your contacts’ journeys, which sometimes is all you need to answer a question or track a contact’s actions

 As we note in our segmentation guide, tags are one of many conditions you can segment contacts by.
 That means you can target contacts that have or lack certain tags.